audacity/audacity/BUILDING.md

 * **cmake** >= 3.16
 * A working C++ 17 compiler

+For Windows see below for important installer settings.

 ### Conan

 [The best way to install Conan is `pip`.](https://docs.conan.io/en/latest/installation.html)